Required

 Usually, the investigating police officer did not witness the accident.
 Therefore, the officer is relying on a basic inspection of the vehicles and informal witness interviews when trying to determine how a crash occurred.
 Unfortunately, this means that the officer’s conclusions might be based on misinformation or a misunderstanding about how exactly an accident was caused.

-Often, for example, one motorist is transported to the hospital, while the other driver is the only one who can give an initial statement about what happened.
+For example, sometimes one motorist is transported to the hospital, while the other driver is the only one who can give an initial statement about what happened.
 Depending on who was at fault, this motorist might simply give a self-serving statement to alleviate their own blame.

 Michigan car crash report lawyer